Hiring now: Summer seasonal workers wanted

 MILWAUKEE - As restaurants and other businesses in the hospitality industry struggle to find enough staff, the landscape for seasonal workers remains in flux, too.

 Hiring is well underway to employ workers for parks, beaches and summer activities.
-Some businesses have already drafted their seasonal staff, while others are still calling for applicants.
+Some businesses have already drafted their seasonal staff, while others are still calling on applicants.

 "Now it's just kind of getting up to building that core of staff, and hopefully it will pay dividends down the road," said Guy Smith, Milwaukee County Parks executive director.